cadbuckle/Console-Finances/README.md

 ## Description

-This page runs fomr JavaScript that performs calcuations from an array of finance data and displays these in the "console".
+This page runs a JavaScript that performs calculations from finance data heldin an array and then displays these calculations in the browser "console".

 ## Table of Contents

-If your README is very long, add a table of contents to make it easy for users to find what they need.

 * [Links](#links)
 * [Installation](#installation)